Sunbird-cQube/cQube_Base/README.md

   - Installs Keycloak
   - Installs Grafana
   - Installs Prometheus and node exporter
-- Fill the configuration details for the above mentioned list in `config.yml` (* all the values are mandatory)
-- Edit using `nano config.yml`

 - Save and Close the file

   <b>Configuration of infrastructure attributes:</b>
-- Based on the number of infrastructure attributes required by the state, configure the infrastructure report by filling in the following fields in the file `infrastructure_master.csv`:
+- Based on the number of infrastructure attributes required by the state, configure the infrastructure report by filling the following fields in the file `infrastructure_master.csv`:
-- Refer and use the file`nano infrastructure_master.csv` to edit the infrastructure details mentioned below.
+- To edit below mentioned infrastructure details `nano infrastructure_master.csv`
     - Infrastructure name
     - Infrastructure category
     - Infrastructure status (True/ False)